 Apple is also under fire after the Paradise Papers revealed aggressive tax evasion by the corporation has allowed it to avoid paying taxes on billions of dollars.
 The Paradise Papers also implicate more than a dozen of President Trump’s Cabinet members, advisers and major donors, as well as the queen of England’s estate and the companies Nike, Facebook and Twitter.

 Tensions are escalating sharply between Saudi Arabia and Iran after Houthi rebels in Yemen launched a ballistic missile toward the Saudi capital, Riyadh, over the weekend.
 On Monday, Saudi Arabia said the missile launch constituted an “act of war” by Iran.
 The Saudis accuse Iran of backing Yemen’s Houthi rebels.
 Saudi Arabia’s accusation escalates the possibility of a direct military confrontation between the two regional powers.
-This comes as at least 11 top Saudi elites and officials were arrested in a widening crackdown aimed at consolidating the power of Crown Prince Mohammad bin Salman, who has been presiding over the U.S.-backed, Saudi-led war in Yemen.
+This comes as at least 11 top Saudi elites and officials were arrested in a widening crackdown aimed at consolidating the power of Crown Prince Mohammed bin Salman, who has been presiding over the U.S.-backed, Saudi-led war in Yemen.

 Back in the United States, as part of the Trump administration’s immigration crackdown, the federal government has announced it’s ending the temporary protected status of thousands of Nicaraguan immigrants, many of whom have been living in the United States for decades.
 Their special immigration status will now expire on January 5, 2019.
 The Trump administration has delayed ruling on whether to eliminate also the temporary protected status of more than 57,000 Hondurans.